It was a superb year of cricket across all formats in 2019 which included the World Cup and Ashes held in England

 In the semi-finals, England crushed Australia by 8 wickets to qualify for the finals.
 It was a superb bowling effort by the hosts to restrict Aussies to 223 and then chase down the target with ease.

 England became the Champions of the World defeating New Zealand in one of the amazing matches.
 After electing to bat, New Zealand posted 241 for 8.
-In reply, England were struggling at 86 for 4 as Buttler and Stokes partnership changed the momentum.
-With 15 runs required off 4 balls, Stokes hit a six and then 6 runs via overthrow made the match interesting.
+In reply, England was struggling at 86 for 4 when Stokes and Buttler 110 runs stand for the 5th wicket made the match interesting.
+With 15 runs required off 4 balls, Stokes hit a six, and then 6 runs via overthrow made the match interesting.

 In the Super Over, Stokes and Buttler scored 15 runs which made the life tough for Kiwis.
 In reply, Kiwis also scored 15 runs but on boundary count, England won the 50 over World Cup for the first time.